-For Fiscal Year 2004, real estate values for business properties are either stagnant or on the decline, while residential values continue to appreciate dramatically.
+For Fiscal Year 2004, real estate values for business properties were either stagnant or on the decline, while residential values continued to appreciate dramatically.
 This highly unusual situation led to a legislative effort to revise again the classification parameters.

-Under the new 2004 parameters, residential taxes can be no lower than 45% of what they would be if property was not classified, and disfavored classes (commercial, industrial, personal) can not be taxed more than 200% of what these classes would pay without classification, provided that the residential portion of the levy is not reduced below its lowest previous post-Fiscal Year 1983 level.
+Under the revised parameters, in Fiscal Year 2005 residential taxes can be no lower than 47% of what they would be if property was not classified, and disfavored classes (commercial, industrial, personal) can not be taxed more than 197% of what these classes would pay without classification, provided that the residential portion of the levy is not reduced below its lowest previous post-Fiscal Year 1983 level.
 These expanded parameters will be adjusted annually according to a specific schedule, ending in 2008, when affected communities move back to the Fiscal Year 2003 parameters.